Helicoprion: Description

 Like other chondrichthyan fish, Helicoprion had a skeleton made of cartilage.
-Around the jaws this cartilage was mineralized, but the rest of the skeleton was likely completely unmineralized and quickly disintegrated once it began to decay.
-This makes drawing precise conclusions on the in-life appearance of Helicoprion difficult, but the body shape has been estimated from postcranial remains known from other members of its order, such as the Pennsylvanian to Triassic-age caseodontid eugeneodonts Caseodus, Fadenia, and Romerodus.
+Around the jaws, this cartilage was mineralized, but the rest of the skeleton was likely completely unmineralized and quickly disintegrated once it began to decay.
+The exact in-life appearance of Helicoprion is unknown, but the body shape has been estimated from postcranial remains known from other members of its order, such as the Pennsylvanian to Triassic-age caseodontid eugeneodonts Caseodus, Fadenia, and Romerodus.
 Eugeneodonts are characterized by a fusiform (streamlined, torpedo-shaped) body plan, with triangular pectoral fins.
 They have a single large and triangular dorsal fin without a fin spine, and a tall, forked caudal fin, which externally appears to be homocercal (with two equally sized lobes).
 This general body plan is shared by active, open-water predatory fish such as tuna, swordfish, and lamnid sharks.
 Eugeneodonts also lack pelvic and anal fins, and the genus Romerodus had broad keels along the side of the body up to the caudal fin.
 Fadenia and the smaller Ornithoprion had at least five well-developed gill slits, possibly with a vestigial sixth gill.
 No evidence has been found of the specialized gill basket and fleshy operculum present in living chimaeroids.

-Based on the proportional size of caseodontoid tooth whorls, researcher Oleg Lebedev suggested that Helicoprion individuals with tooth whorls 35–40 cm in diameter could reach 5–8 m in total length, comparable to the size of modern basking sharks.
-The largest known Helicoprion tooth-whorl, specimen IMNH 49382, reached 56 cm in diameter and 14 cm in crown height, and would have belonged to an individual 7 m or more in length.
-Paleontologist Leif Tapanila has suggested a total length of 9.7-12 m for the largest Helicoprion individuals.
+Based on the proportional size of caseodontoid tooth whorls, Lebedev suggested in 2009 that Helicoprion individuals with tooth whorls 35–40 cm in diameter could reach 5–8 m in total length, comparable to the size of modern basking sharks.
+The largest known Helicoprion tooth whorl, specimen IMNH 49382, reached 56 cm in diameter and 14 cm in crown height, and would have belonged to an individual 7 m or more in length.
+Tapanila has suggested a total length of 9.7-12 m for the largest Helicoprion individuals.